 April 11, 2012 (ADDIS ABABA/JUBA) - South Sudan has tightened visa regulations for the many foreign nationals working in the nine-month-old country, as the oil dispute with north Sudan continues to have a negative affect on both economies.

-- South Sudan’s minister of electricity and dams, David Deng Athorbei speaks to the press on 23 August 2010 (Photo AFP)
+- South Sudan’s minister of finance and economic planning David Deng Athorbei speaks to the press on 23 August 2010 (Photo AFP)

 Alison Magaya, South Sudan’s interior minister on Tuesday emphasised that all expatriates must pay a $50 monthly visa payment.

 Sources in Juba have told Sudan Tribune that the payments are a way for the government to make up some of the revenue lost after oil production was halted in January.

 With oil making up 98% of South Sudan’s oil revenue Juba took the bold decision to stop production after Khartoum began confiscating oil that was traveling through Sudan for export, saying that it was for unpaid fees.

 Since landlocked South Sudan seceded in July last year - taking with it 75% of the country’s oil production - the two sides have failed to agree a deal on oil transit fees and over the last two weeks have begun fighting over a key oil field that is disputed by both sides.

 Reuters reported on Sunday that some petrol stations in Juba had run out of oil.
 Despite being an oil exporter South Sudan has no refinery and imports all of its oil at a premium from Kenya and Uganda, after Sudan shut the north-south border for trade after partition.